How to Write Career Change Resume: Examples & Tips

 Include additional optional sections

-• Summary of qualifications: You can use a summary of qualifications to discuss further how you apply your skills in the workplace and the impressive outcomes you have achieved.
+- Summary of qualifications: You can use a summary of qualifications to discuss how you apply your skills in the workplace and achieve results.

 Career Change Resume Examples

-Check out these career change resume examples to see how other job seekers leverage their qualifications to convince employers they can adapt to their new industry.
+Check out these career change resume examples to see how other job seekers leverage their qualifications to demonstrate to employers that they can adapt to the new industry.

 Accountant